milad-ai/dbcs4041/Syllabus.md

 - Compare relational approaches with **NoSQL** paradigms and understand their trade-offs.
 - Learn to connect databases with **Python** and perform **data analysis with Pandas and PySpark**.
 - Perform **data extraction, transformation, and visualization** to support business decisions.
-- Build basic **APIs** to expose and integrate database functionalities into external applications.

 The primary hands-on environment will be **PostgreSQL**, supplemented by **DuckDB, Marimo notebooks, and Power BI**, providing both industry-standard and cutting-edge perspectives on database management.